Edison Electric Institute

-The Edison Electric Institute (EEI) is an association that represents all U.S. investor-owned electric companies.
+The Edison Electric Institute (EEI) is an industry association that represents all U.S. investor-owned electric companies.

 In its official communications, EEI mostly cast doubt on climate change in the 1990s.
 In the 2000s, EEI no longer cast doubt on climate change.
 However, in its official communications, the organization called for a delay in transitioning towards cleaner sources of energy.
 The organization heavily promoted "clean coal" as a cleaner source of energy (mentioning "clean coal" as much as all other carbon-free technologies combined).
 Since 2015, EEI's official communications have acknowledged the scientific consensus on climate change, although its chairman in 2017 said he did not agree with the scientific consensus.

-In 2023, EEI lobbied against the Joe Biden administration's proposals to require upgrades to existing natural gas-fired power plants in order to curb climate-warming emissions.
+The industry association continues to lobby against critical climate-related regulations and maintains that fossil fuels, particularly fossil gas, have a prominent role to play in the power sector.
+Across the 2022-2024 time period, EEI strategically opposed (including via legal challenge) the ambition of the Biden administration's proposed carbon standards to address greenhouse gas (GHG) emissions from fossil fuel-fired power plants.
+In August 2025, EEI endorsed the Trump administration's proposed repeal of these carbon standards, stating that the power sector "needs the ability to continue adding capacity of all types to ensure reliable, affordable electricity."

 Leadership

+EEI's current president and CEO is Drew Maloney, who succeeded interim President and CEO Pat Vincent-Collawn in April 2025.
+Drew Maloney is head of the American Investment Council and served as Assistant Secretary of the Treasury during President Trump's first term.
+He also acted as an advisor in Mitt Romney’s losing presidential campaign in 2012 and was formerly an aide to Representative Tom DeLay (R – Texas, retired).
+In 2025, Emily Schillinger was named chief communications officer; Kiel Weaver became chief advocacy officer; and Rachael Marsh was chief legal officer.

+Exelon's CEO Calvin Butler is serving as EEI Chair for the 2025-2026 cycle.

-Former Secretary of Energy Dan Brouillete became president and CEO of the EEI in 2023.
+Former Secretary of Energy Dan Brouillette was president and CEO of the EEI across the 2023-2024 time period, stepping down in October 2024.
 The choice of Brouillette as president was criticized by the environmental group Evergreen Action.

-In July 2025, Broulette was replaced by Drew Maloney, head of the American Investment Council in the role of CEO and president.
-Maloney was Assistant Secretary of the Treasury during Donald Trump's first term.
+Brouillette's term as head of EEI was marked by public statements in favor of pro-liquified natural gas (LNG) and against electric vehicles.

 Membership

-Members of the Edison Electric Institute are investor-owned utility companies, meaning that they are mostly publicly-traded companies that supply power and electricity to businesses and consumers.
+Members of the Edison Electric Institute are investor-owned utility companies and are mostly publicly-traded companies that supply power and electricity to businesses and consumers.
+In January 2026 EEI provided a list of company members on their website, as well as Strategic Partners and Associate Members.
+Members whose names are not asterisked are parent/holding companies; companies who are asterisked are regulated, operating utilities whose owner are directly above them.

-Some of the larger members include: